Histwo/TAG/index.md

 Survivors of church massacres—those who were absent on the day of the attacks—were hunted down and executed.
 Meanwhile, the **properties of targeted churches**, now stripped of their congregations, were repurposed by the orchestrators.
 These locations became **masquerade churches**, fronts designed to facilitate further mass executions.

-- **Fake Funerals** – The orchestrators staged **bogus memorial services** for victims, drawing in grieving mourners **only to eliminate them upon arrival**.
+- **Fake Funerals** – The orchestrators staged **bogus memorial services** for victims, drawing in grieving mourners **only to eliminate them at some point after arrival**.
 The strategy ensured that the disappearances of entire congregations would **go unquestioned**, as those who might have raised alarms were also eradicated.
 - **Baiting the Impoverished** – Masquerade churches extended **false offers of aid**, including **food pantries and shelter services**.
 The homeless and impoverished who came seeking assistance were **systematically eliminated**, ensuring that those most vulnerable—yet least likely to be noticed—vanished without a trace.

 ### Keeping TAG Hidden

 The **CIA’s cover-up** of TAG was as meticulous as its execution.
 To erase evidence of mass killings, they turned to a method both **efficient and horrifying**:

 - **Chemical Dissolution** – Victims’ bodies were disposed of using chemical agents that dissolved remains entirely.
-These processes were simple enough to be carried out **inside bathtubs**, ensuring that executions could take place within victims' own homes.
+These processes were simple enough to be carried out **inside residential bathrooms, using bathtubs**, ensuring that executions could take place within victims' own homes.
 - **Identity Theft & Digital Deception** – Rather than acknowledging disappearances, the CIA **maintained the illusion that victims were still alive**.
 Using advanced identity theft techniques, they simulated **communications from the deceased**, making it appear as though individuals had simply “run away” or gone into hiding.
 - **Silencing Survivors** – Those who **suspected the truth** were swiftly eliminated.
 Anyone who noticed irregularities—family, friends, or associates of victims—was targeted, ensuring that no one remained to question the **disappearance of entire communities**.
 - **Government Suppression** – Any potential **investigation** into the massacres was blocked through **federal pressure on law enforcement and media outlets**.
 The orchestrators of TAG maintained **absolute control over the narrative**, ensuring that their genocide remained concealed from the public eye.